oiraqi/xcommerce-standalone-c/README.md

 - VS Code installed

 ## Parent Project
-Telecommerce Application is part of the overarching [XCommerce](https://github.com/oiraqi/xcommerce) project, which contains other sub-projects that you may work on in the upcoming years.
+Telecommerce Application is part of the overarching [XCommerce](https://github.com/oiraqi/xcommerce) project, which contains other projects that you may work on in the upcoming years.